redwoodsam/corkivy/README.md

 # corkivy

-A simple tool that converts default RGB to Kivy RGB values.
+A tool that converts default RGB to Kivy RGB values.

+To run this tool you must make sure you have Python interpreter installed along with Kivy library.

+- To install Kivy, run: **python -m pip install "kivy[base]"** command on your terminal/cmd.